cedelmaier/dragonfruit/gromacs/README.md

 You need to figure out which group you are going to center around.
 For instance, in the above, I would center around group 18 (the lipids).
 Then, you can write out the density map for everybody else.
 In this case, I wrote out the density for 9 groups, which includes the ions.
 I also only do the density after 100,000 ps (halfway through our 200 ns simulations), as they should have equilibrated better by then.
 I also divide the box into 100 slices, rather than 50, to give finer details.

 	gmx density -s step7_20.tpr -f traj_continuous_v1_20.xtc -n density_groups.ndx -o density_map.xvg -d Z -center -ng 6 -b 100000 -sl 100

+### Charge density
+Charge densities can be extracted in a similar manner to this, by using the gmx potential function.
+For example, to calculate the potential of the entire system, one can use a setup similar to the gmx density command.
+Note, this should be done with the complete trajectory, as we need information about the ions and water to make sure we get everything correct.

+	gmx potential -s step7_20.tpr -f traj_continuous_v1_20.xtc -n density_groups.ndx -o potential_map.xvg -d Z -center -b 100000 -sl 100 -ng 5